HeWhoShallNotBeMentioned/Hockey_Site/README.md

 Team Stats:

 Must be an authenticated user to view stats.
 Column heading are sortable.
-Data is from live SportsRadar API using their testing database.
+Data is from live SportsRadar test API using their testing database.
 There are currently 5 teams that can be chosen.
 If I ever go with live/accurate/pay data, will look to add other teams.

 Daily Schedule:

 This schedule is for all teams on the current day.
 Column headings are sortable.
-Data is from live SportsRadar API.
+Data is from live SportsRadar test API.
 Would eventually like to have the ability to search by a specific day.

 API
  Currently Outbound only with just posts.
 URL: https://morning-garden-40129.herokuapp.com/api/posts Uses JSON.